 It should be noted that none of these methods will draw EAB into an area where it is not already present.
 The use of traps will not cause an area to become infested.

-Connecticut now becomes the 16th state known to have EAB within its borders.
+In 2012, Connecticut became the 16th state known to have EAB within its borders.
 Because EAB is already considered as established in certain parts of North America, eradication of the insect is no longer the goal.
 Instead, focus is on slowing or preventing the spread of the insect into new areas while managing and reducing its numbers in places where it is already found.

 Efforts to slow EAB's spread can have very real, positive benefits.
 This approach buys time until a more effective response to the insect can be found.
 Investigations continue into forestry techniques

 .
 At the same time, there is the potential that natural controls may emerge.
 Examples of potential natural controls include a genetic response on the part of ash trees or the emergence of already occurring diseases or predators that can provide a check on EAB.